 Lucy Dubochet is a post-doctoral fellow at the Graduate Institute’s Hirschman Centre on Democracy.
-Her work at the Center investigates how marginalized urban populations behave around the state in India.
-It links wider questions about the governance and politics of margins with an attention to recent evolutions in the country’s political landscape.
-In particular, it considers how changes in electoral politics combine with the recent implementation of biometric technologies of governance to frame such behaviors on the margins of the state.
+Her work at the Centre investigates how marginalized urban communities interact with the state in India.
+In particular, she considers how changes in electoral politics combine with the recent implementation of biometric technologies of governance to frame their political practices and experience.

-In parallel, Lucy’s continues work started during her doctoral research at the London School of Economics and Political Science.
-Her thesis ‘Worth the While?
-Time and Politics in Delhi’ combined survey findings with extensive ethnographic research in low-income neighborhoods to explore how time and power shape everyday interactions with the state.
-This research line notably explores the various functions of forced waiting—a prioritizing device for scarce goods, it is also a means of entrenching relations of power and a space where people can come together in collective action across cleavages of religion, caste and gender.
+Lucy also continues work that she started during her doctoral research at the London School of Economics and Political Science.
+Her thesis “Worth the While?
+Time and Politics in Delhi” combined survey findings with extensive ethnographic research in low-income neighborhoods to explore how time and power shape people’s interactions with the state.
+This research line notably explores how unpredictability and long waiting times can pit people in conflict against each other or, on the contrary, offer a space where they can come together in collective action across cleavages of religion, caste and gender.

 Lucy previously created and headed Oxfam’s research unit in Delhi.
-She lived and worked in India for many years.
+She lived and worked in India for several years.